-- (a) the regulatory authority decides to provide an extension; or - (b) the relevant system operator informs the regulatory authority by means of a reasoned submission that the request for derogation is complete. - 8.
-The regulatory authority shall issue a reasoned decision concerning a request for derogation.
-Where the regulatory authority grants derogation, it shall specify its duration. - 9.
-The regulatory authority shall notify its decision to the relevant system operator requesting the derogation, the relevant TSO and the Agency. - 10.
-Regulatory authorities may lay down further requirements concerning the preparation of requests for derogation by relevant system operators.
-In doing so, regulatory authorities shall take into account the delineation between the transmission system and the distribution system at the national level and shall consult with system operators, power generating facility owners and stakeholders, including manufacturers. - 11.
-A regulatory authority may revoke a decision granting a derogation if the circumstances and underlying reasons no longer apply or upon a reasoned recommendation of the Commission or reasoned recommendation by the Agency pursuant to paragraph 2 of Article 65.
+- (a) the regulatory authority or, where applicable, the Member State decides to provide an extension; or - (b) the system operator informs the regulatory authority or, where applicable, the Member State by means of a reasoned submission that the request for derogation is complete. - 8.
+The regulatory authority or, where applicable, the Member State shall issue a reasoned decision concerning a request for derogation.
+Where the regulatory authority or, where applicable, the Member State grants derogation, it shall specify its duration. - 9.
+The regulatory authority or, where applicable, the Member State shall notify its decision to the system operator requesting the derogation, the relevant TSO and the Agency. - 10.
+Regulatory authorities or, where applicable, the Member State, may lay down further requirements concerning the preparation of requests for derogation by system operators.
+In doing so, regulatory authorities or, where applicable, the Member State, shall take into account the delineation between the transmission system and the distribution system at the national level and shall consult with system operators, power generating facility owners and stakeholders, including manufacturers. - 11.
+A regulatory authority or, where applicable, the Member State may revoke a decision granting a derogation if the circumstances and underlying reasons no longer apply or upon a reasoned recommendation of the Commission or reasoned recommendation by the Agency pursuant to paragraph 2 of Article 64 of this Regulation.